gulzatk/Beep-Boop/README.md

 ## Setup and Installation

+Clone the repository.

+Open a simple HTTPserver in the top of the cloned directory.
+For a mac, run the following command in your terminal:

+python-m SimpleHTTPServer

+Then open your web browser of choice to localhost:8000

 ## Support and Contact details

   If you have any questions or suggestions please feel free to email me: gulzat.karimova@gmail.com